socialplanning/OpencoreRedirect/opencore/redirect/README.txt

 Overview
 --------

-see spec for unit explanation of what each piece does. this doctest will be a functional full z3 registeration demonstration of how this works.
+this doctest will be a functional full z3 registeration demonstration of how this works.

 Main Components